poojadalai/poojadalai/README.md

 ## 💬 ABOUT ME

-- I'm 25 years old and I am from India.
-A passionate full stack web developer.
-I have completed my graduation in infromation technology.
-I´m based in Amsterdm, Netherlands.
+- 25 years old indian living in Amsterdam, Netherlands.
+- A passionate full stack web developer.
+- Information Technology Graduated from India.
-- I have one year of experience in Netherlands as a full stack developer.
+- Have one year of working experience in Netherlands as a full stack developer.
-- 🌱I joined the Full-Stack Developer bootcamp at Codaisseur Academy which greatly expanded my practical skillset.
+- 🌱Joined the Full-Stack Developer bootcamp at Codaisseur Academy which greatly expanded my practical skillset.
+-

 ## TECH STACK